 Apples to Apples, Oranges to Oranges

-My books don’t do well in award competitions with predominately genre fiction.
-However, those competitions might very well be the ones where your steamy romance would win the judges’ hearts.
-Preview the first few pages of last year’s winners on Amazon, and see how your book matches up.
+My books don’t do well in award competitions with predominately genre fiction, and by that I mean fantasy, horror, thrillers, and romance.
+However, those competitions might very well be the ones where your steamy bodice-ripper would win the judges’ hearts.
+If you’re in doubt about which contests to enter, review the first few pages of last year’s winners on Amazon, and see how your book matches up.

 And, speaking of judges, I would look on the site to see who, exactly, is judging the competition.
 In some cases past winners serve as judges.
 In other cases former librarians cast votes.
 Before sending your money, it’s entirely fair to contact the organizers and ask questions.